 Iarussa said she will question Duggar to learn about “the extent of the fraudulent conduct” he was involved in.

 “We need to know if there are people out there who think that they have been in touch with our client because Josh was pretending to be him.”

-As for McCarthy, Iarussa said her client is embarrassed to be linked with Josh Duggar in any way, especially given the fact that he admitted molesting four girls as a teen, four of whom were his sisters.
+As for McCarthy, Iarussa said her client is embarrassed to be linked with Josh Duggar in any way, especially given the fact that he admitted molesting five girls as a teen, four of whom were his sisters.

 “That makes my client’s forced association with Duggar all the more painful for him,” Iarussa said.
 “He certainly would rather not have been associated with a child molester.
 And prospective employers didn’t like it, either.”